gnuarmeclipse/gnuarmeclipse.github.io-source/pages/toolchain/install.md

 date: 2015-09-11 22:49:00 +0300

-version-id: 4_9-2015q3
+version-id: 6-2017-q1-update
-version-date: 20150921
+version-date: 20170223

 ---

 ## Overview

-The build plug-in is highly configurable in terms of executable names and location, so you can use any 32/64-bits ARM GNU toolchain you preffer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GCC ARM Embedded**](http://launchpad.net/gcc-arm-embedded) (formerly GNU Tools for ARM Embedded Processors); for **GNU/Linux** target applications, the **[Linaro](http://www.linaro.org/downloads/)** family of toolchains provides a large selection of choices, for various specific needs (little/big endian, 32/64-bits, etc).
+The build plug-in is highly configurable in terms of executable names and location, so you can use any 32/64-bits ARM GNU toolchain you preffer, but, for better results, the recommended toolchain for **bare metal** target applications is [**GCC ARM Embedded Toolchain**](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) (formerly GNU Tools for ARM Embedded Processors); for **GNU/Linux** target applications, the **[Linaro](http://www.linaro.org/downloads/)** family of toolchains provides a large selection of choices, for various specific needs (little/big endian, 32/64-bits, etc).

+> Important notes:
+> GDB 7.12, distributed with GCC 6.x, requires Neon.3 or higher, otherwise the suspend and terminate buttons in the debug perspective are not functional. `arm-none-eabi-gdb` 7.12 from the initial `6_2-2016q4-20161216` crashes on macOS; use `6-2017-q1-update` or later.

+## Target vs host platform

 Please note the distinction between the **target platform** and the **host/development platform**.